Mount Melbourne: Geothermal activity

 The caves and ice towers release water-vapour-rich warm air.
 Fumarole temperatures can reach 60 C, contrasting with the cold air.
-Fumaroles release gases containing excesses of volcanic carbon dioxide and methane.
-Hydrogen sulfide gas has been detected too, but only at low concentrations which do not prevent the development of vegetation.
+Fumaroles release gases containing excesses of volcanic carbon dioxide, hydrogen and hydrogen sulfide, while the occurrence of methane is unclear.
+Hydrogen sulfide emissions are too low to prevent the development of vegetation.
 Yellow deposits have been identified as sulfur.
+The carbon dioxide emissions are significant, reaching about 8355 t/day.

 The geothermal manifestations appear to be powered mainly by steam, as there is no evidence of geothermal landforms related to liquid water flow and heat conduction is not effective enough at most sites.
 It is possible that underground liquid water reservoirs form in some areas, however.
 The steam is produced by the melting and evaporation of snow and ice, and is then channelled through rocks to the vents.
 Atmospheric air likely circulates underground and is heated, eventually exiting in ice towers.
 An early theory that the ice towers formed on top of a cooling lava flow is considered improbable given the long duration of fumarolic activity; a lava-heated system would have cooled down by now.